Empower the disadvantaged, increase economic opportunity and sustain natural resources — all with one donation.

 Engage with Winrock

 Your giving can make a difference in the lives of teen girls in Africa hoping to stay in school.
 A community saving to buy solar panels to power a water pump in the desert.
-For women in desperate need of maternal healthcare.
-To help farmers continue to grow food in the face of increasingly extreme weather.
-Your gift can also support our work to stop human trafficking, link survivors of modern-day slavery to critical services and end child labor.
+Helping farmers continue to grow food in the face of increasingly extreme weather.
+Your gift can also support our work to stop human trafficking, link survivors of modern-day slavery to critical services and prevent child labor.
 Here are some ways you can help:

 - Give Online or by check to Winrock International, 325 W. Capitol Ave., Suite 350, Little Rock, AR 72201.